zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Features in this release
 ========================

-Apart from numerous bug fixes there are several major new features in this release.
+Apart from numerous bug fixes there are several major new features in Firebird 2.1.
 In no particular order they are:

  o Text blob compatibility with varchars o Database Triggers (connect, disconnect)